LouisCE/fandom-challenge/README.md

 I ensured each image was large enough to maintain quality across devices and used CSS background properties like `cover`, `center` and `no-repeat` to maximise visibility while keeping the quiz content readable.

+All background images were sourced from [Wallpaper Cave](https://wallpapercave.com/) to enhance the visual appeal of each quiz category.

 ## Features

 - Category selection with buttons to choose between different fandom quizzes.